 2013 - More Studies in Ethnomethodology.
 Albany, NY: SUNY Press.

-2015 Translation - The Panchen Lama’s Debate Between Wisdom and the Reifying Habit [bdag ’dzin gshags ’debs dgra dpung brag ri ’joms pa’i gnam lcags ’khor lo ’bar ba (“The Blazing Wheel of Thunderbolts That Split Asunder the Rocky Mountain of Egoistic Reflection”)].
+2015 - The Panchen Lama’s Debate Between Wisdom and the Reifying Habit [Translation of bdag ’dzin gshags ’debs dgra dpung brag ri ’joms pa’i gnam lcags ’khor lo ’bar ba (“The Blazing Wheel of Thunderbolts That Split Asunder the Rocky Mountain of Egoistic Reflections”)].
 With Introduction and Appendix including “Reflections on the Hermeneutics of Translating Tibetan: on translating bdag and bdag ’dzin”), Delhi: Motilal Banarsidass.